Non-Healing Wounds or Ulcers

 • Continuous leaking or draining from the wound.

-These symptoms are all conducive with a serious infection.
 An infection indicates that your body cannot naturally heal the wound by itself.
-If you notice any of these signs, seek medical intervention immediately to avoid any life-threatening complications.
+If you notice any of these signs, seek medical intervention immediately to

 Treatment of Non-Healing Wounds

 There are many different causes that may contribute to the development of non-healing ulcers.
 With that comes an array of treatment methods.
-A doctor will discuss the available options with their patients in order to formulate an effective treatment plan.
-However, the type and severity of the wound will impact of the degree of treatment required to heal the wound.

 There are plenty of measures that patients will be able to implement to treat and manage their non-healing wounds or ulcers if they are properly educated.
 Regular cleaning, sterilization, proper bandage care, manual repositioning of paralyzed limbs, and avoiding habits that contribute to ulcers will be significantly helpful to you.